Kenyan president reshuffles cabinet after ministerial graft charges

-NAIROBI (Reuters) - Kenya’s president reshuffled his cabinet on Tuesday after several ministers stepped aside because of corruption allegations, with at least two facing charges in court.
+NAIROBI, Nov 24 (Reuters) - Kenya’s president reshuffled some of his cabinet on Tuesday after several ministers stepped aside because of corruption allegations, with at least two facing charges in court.

+But the key Finance Ministry stayed in the hands of Henry Rotich, a technocrat who has not been linked to any of the corruption scandals that have been engulfing the government.

 Companies and investors cite pervasive graft as one of the biggest challenges to doing business in Kenya and U.S. President Barack Obama raised the issue when he visited in July.

-President Uhuru Kenyatta, who this week described corruption as a threat to national security, announced the changes - which included new ministers for energy, land, transport and devolution - in a televised address.
+President Uhuru Kenyatta, who said this week corruption was a “threat to our national security”, announced cabinet changes in a televised address that included new ministers for energy, land, transport and devolution.

-The key Finance Ministry stayed in the hands of Henry Rotich, a technocrat who has not been linked to any of the corruption scandals that have engulfed the government.

-Kenyatta, who was elected in 2013 on a promise to tackle corruption in East Africa’s largest economy, said initiatives his government was taking would deal with graft.
+Kenyatta, who was elected in 2013 and promised at the time to tackle corruption in East Africa’s largest economy, said initiatives his government was taking would deal with graft.

-He also said he was increasing the number of cabinet posts to 20 from 19, and creating new sub-departments to help ministers cope better with their workloads.
+He also said he was increasing the number of cabinet posts to 20 from 19, as well as creating new departments under ministers to help them cope with the workload.

 In an unusual move this month, the ambassadors of the United States, Britain and nine other countries said Kenya faced a “corruption crisis” and they would step up efforts to prevent the flow of illicit funds out of the country.